gbd-consult/gbd-websuite/doc/sphinx/books/server-admin/en/print.rst

 html
 ~~~~

-A html print template is a ``mako`` template which contains the ``{MAP}`` placeholder which will be replaced by the actual map image when printing.
+A html print template is an html template which contains the following helper tags:

-QGIS
+TABLE
+``<gws:page width="297" height="210" margin="5 5 5 5"/>`` ~ page size and margins (in mm)
+``<gws:map width="150" height="150"/>`` ~ will be replaced by the generated map image
+/TABLE

+qgis
 ~~~~

-A QGIS template is a print composition from a QGIS ``qgs`` map.
+A QGIS template is a print composition from a QGIS project file.
 If there are multiple compositions, you can use ``compositionIndex`` or ``compositionName`` to identify the composition to use.
 Since maps in GWS are rendered separately, both template and map backgrounds in the composition must be set to None (transparent).